cabforum/netsec/docs/NSR.md

 ##### 2.2.3

-The CA MUST enforce the use of Multi-Factor Authentication for:
+The CA MUST enforce the use of Multi-Factor Authentication for access to CA Infrastructure.

-   1. accounts on CA Infrastructure; and
-   2. access to CA Infrastructure.

 Authentication based on the possession of a cryptographic key can be used as part of Multi-factor Authentication only if that key is stored in a key storage device that is designed to prevent extraction.